sztrzask/maklipsa.github.io/_posts/2016-12-05-How-to-calculate-17-billion-similarities.md

     return num/denom;
 }
 ```
 With this change the calculation took 484 seconds.
-Scalling it to the full dataset I get:
+Scaling it to the full data set I get:

 ```console
 (484 / 2199) * 182184 ~ 11 hours (starting from 34 hours)